ipplol/GenomeTracing/README.md

 # A fast and accurate method for SARS-CoV-2 genomic tracing

+This website includes the codes and data supporting the online genome tracing tool at https://ngdc.cncb.ac.cn/ncov/online/tool/genome-tracing/.

+We recommend the user to do the analysis on the online platform, where the virus database is updated at least once every month.

 ## Installation

 Download the zip file and unzip it.
 Enter the main folder and,